barionleg/Xipho/faq.md

 default credentials (username "`source`", and the password from the `<source-password>` tag) there is no need to configure anything on the Icecast side.

+## What is the default mountpoint?
+There is none.
+Mountpoints are created automatically when a source mounts (connects) to them.

 </div>

 <div class="article" id="setup" markdown="1">